You are here

 Director of Legal Skills and Professor of Law

 Please click on the individual courses for course description, prerequisites, and information on how to apply and register.
-Registration will open in April 2013.
+Registration will open in late March 2014.

 Environmental Litigation Clinic - 6 Credits (4 clinical, 2 academic)